resetswitch/Income-and-Housing-in-Austin-TX/README.md

 <h2>Conclusion</h2>
 <h6>

-Homes are still affordable, and will continue to be for a while.
+Although affordability has shrunk, homes are still affordable and will continue to be for a while.
 </h6>